Mrcgllmbrd/DevelhopeGit/Javascript/exercise37/README.md

-# Callback
+# Promise

-Write a function called repeatHello which takes a callback as it's parameter.
-The callback function will simply print "Hello".
-The repeatHello function will have to execute the callback function with an interval of 1 second.
-The callback function must be an arrow function, can you also explain why?

-Tips:

-- The `setInterval` method will be useful
+Write a `promise`.
+If the variable called `number` is greater than 10, then it returns a resolve, otherwise it returns a reject.
+Then manage the promise with `then` and `catch` in case of any reject.